nagarkarv/aws-python-flask-app/README.md

 Sample Python Flask Application for AWS work

 - custom-metric - A simple script that sends custom metric data to cloudwatch
+- Creates a dynamodb table 'customer' using .ebextensions